ACR-blog/ACR-blog.github.io/solving-water-sort.md

 I have been recently trying to learn haskell and so I thought that this was a pretty good opportunity to use it (please be kind haskell gods).

-Initially I noticed that the way of liquids being poured resembled a stack so thats what I went with and the datastructures were:
+Initially I noticed that the way of liquids being poured resembled a stack so thats what I went with and the data structures were:

 ```haskell
 type Index = Int